alphagov/government-service-design-manual/service-manual/design-and-content/browsers-and-devices.md

 ##Guidance

 Due to the large range of browsers, devices and resolutions of access routes, it is to be expected that the user's experience of a service will vary as the technical capabilities on browsers and devices vary.
-You must verify that your service works across a representative range of these devices and browsers, and makes accomodations for creating good experiences in all of them.
+You must verify that your service works across a representative range of these devices and browsers, and makes accommodations for creating good experiences in all of them.

 ##Verified browsers